-Many people enter the field without having any formal sales training.
+Many people enter this field without having any formal sales training.
 Great salespeople often have the natural ability to connect with and persuade others.
 But it’s often the combination of mentoring and training that genuinely leads them to top-level performance.
 You have to offer the sales training they need to start them on the right track.
 Have you done enough to motivate your sales team and prepare them for success?

-To help with this, we’ve compiled a list of 9 key areas in which training can make all the difference.
+To help with this, we’ve compiled a list of 9 sales training ideas that can make all the difference.
 We’ll cover why each subject is important and provide some effective training ideas to help you team improve in key areas.

 Why is Sales Training So Important?

-When you create effective training programs, you empower your teams to attain the knowledge that they need to reach their goals.
+When you create effective sales training programs, you empower your teams to attain the knowledge that they need to reach their goals.
 Ultimately, this increases and improves your sales pipeline.

 It’s critical to invest time and effort into developing training programs that are relevant, effective, and able to address any skills gaps that are likely to become roadblocks to success.